jkaewprateep/javascripts_vs_node-js/README.md

-# Similarity and differentiate of JavaScript and Node.js with Django on node.js ( JavaScript-Programming-Essentials )
+# Similarity and differentiation of JavaScript and Node.js with Django on node.js ( JavaScript-Programming-Essentials )
-Similarity and differentiate of JavaScript and Node.js with Django on node.js
+Similarity and differentiation of JavaScript and Node.js with Django on node.js

+## 🧸💬 Data and data communication path for read, write, and update of data record

+🐑💬 ➰ We create data class in the data module for managing data connection, data activities, database and dataset definitions, and database authentication validation. </br>

 ### Javascript constant struct